Backpacking Food Bags For Storing and Reconstituting Dried Meals With Hot Water

 Not recyclable in most municipalities due to the multilayer plastic films fused together.

-Other uses: Sous-vide cooking, pouring hot soups and storing in fridge/freezer, packaging homemade DIY dehydrated backpacking meals.
+Other uses: Our boil-soak pouches are not just for rehydrating meals — use them for sous-vide cooking, pouring hot soups for storage in the fridge/freezer, and packaging homemade DIY dehydrated backpacking meals.
 Includes a tear strip notch to allow you to heat seal the top for secure storage.
-Not recommended for microwave use (trapped steam can exceed safety temperature and zipper can soften and warp).

 Cleaning Instructions